WarriorInvictus/js-assessment/README.md

 To complete the assessment, build a React app that satisfies the following two user stories.
 You can use this react app base or start a new one if you'd like.
 Make sure to use Git to save your progress.
 Once completed, zip of the entire directory and send back to our team for review.

-There are two user stories and some API documentation, including schema and request/response sample.
+There is a user story and some API documentation, including schema and request/response sample.
 These should be helpful in writing your code.
 Don't hesitate to reach out with any questions.

+**Please Note**: you should only spend 2-3 hours on this assessment, even if you haven't finished all of the requirements.
+We prefer quality, incomplete work over sloppy or rushed delivery.
+You are welcome to submit some notes about your solution, how you would refactor, or any additional notes worth sharing.

-## User Stories
+## User Story

-### 1. As a User with a draft Quote, I can add a Vehicle to my Quote by selecting the year, make, and model from a list of dropdowns.
+### As a User with a draft Quote, I can add a Vehicle to my Quote by selecting the year, make, and model from a list of dropdowns.

 **Acceptance Criteria**